alexle/alexle.github.com/posts/mail-how-become-software-developer.markdown

 ####5) Don't stop learning####

 Subscribe to sites like [HackerNews][4] and blogs like [Coding Horror][5].
 The industry is always evolving and the more you know, the better.
 Google everything.
-StackOverflow is your best friend.
+[StackOverflow][7] is your best friend.

 <hr width="75%">